President: Adam Fenton

 Laura Hartman, MPA/MSES, is a founding board member and serves as the Treasurer of New Roots.
 Her background is in health equity, community development, and food security solutions.
 Laura’s 8-5 is with Eagle County Public Health and Environment as the Health in All Policies Coordinator.
 She also serves on the Board of our local United Way of the Eagle River Valley.
 In her free time, Laura enjoys studying Spanish, trail running, and dabbling in a variety of food preservation techniques.

-Want to get involved with this blossoming, new Eagle River Valley non-profit?
+Want to get involved with this Eagle River Valley non-profit?
 We want to hear from you!
 Email us at email@example.com and be part of building a resilient community, fueled by food!